In Depth: Why China Is Still Hooked on U.S. Soybeans

 In July, China’s customs administration scrapped controls on imports from Russia, which had previously been restricted to just five regions, opening the domestic market to shipments from all over the country.

-In 2018, 90% of Russia’s soybean exports, 800,000 tons, went to China, a 64.7% year-on-year surge, according to the National Bureau of Statistics.
+In 2018, 90% of Russia’s soybean exports, 800,000 tons, went to China, a 64.7% year-on-year surge, according to Chinese government data.
 One analyst told Caixin shipments could rise to as high as 3.7 million tons in 2024, but that’s still a small part of China’s total needs.

-Some 20 Chinese soybean companies have made investments in Russia, according to the Ministry of Agriculture.
+Some 20 Chinese soybean companies have made investments in Russia, according to the agriculture ministry.
 Small and midsize companies have focused on buying land, farming and building basic processing facilities, while large private or state-owned companies have invested in infrastructure such as warehousing and dock facilities, the report said.

 Russia also attaches great importance to ecology and environmental protection, Xia Er, a project manager with Joyvio Agriculture Development Co.
 Ltd., a meat and aquatic products processor, told Caixin.
 The government has imposed strict requirements on the use of pesticides and fertilizers in cultivated land, and insists on fallow crop rotation, all of which adds to costs.